 The essence of an efficient referral service is an easy communication triangle between the first opinion veterinary surgeon, us and the owners of the animal.

-Our policy is to have a full, written, clinical report faxed or emailed to the referring vet on the day of surgery.
-This report should be in the practice before the animal has returned home as a courtesy.
-We are aware that information about the procedure and the drugs used may be needed that day by you.
+Our policy is to have a clinical report emailed to the referring vet on the day of surgery.
+This report should be in the referring practice before the animal has returned home so everyone involved in the case is aware of the treatment that has been performed.
+We are aware that information about the treatment and medications used may be required once the animal is again under your care.